opensafely-core/ehrql/docs/introduction/using-this-documentation.md

 * :warning: *important information*
 * :grey_question: *questions for you to think about and try to answer*
 * :fast_forward: *the next part of the documentation that we suggest that you read*

-## How to use this documentation

-:construction: These documents are a work in progress, but there should be enough for new users to get started.

-:notepad_spiral: If you have previously used cohort-extractor, you may find the [Coming to ehrQL from cohort-extractor](guidance-for-existing-cohort-extractor-users.md) page useful.

-The pages and sections are designed to be read in order.
-Both the table of contents to the left of the page content, and the "next" link at the bottom of the page, show which page follows the current page you are reading.

-The reference section is most useful to consult when actually writing ehrQL, though you may find it useful to skim through to get a feel for how ehrQL works.